 Sacramento Child Custody Attorneys

 For many parents, working through child custody is one of the hardest parts of divorce.
 You could lose all or part of your rights as a parent, and the court’s decision could change your relationship with a child forever.
 Historically, mothers win custody battles more often than fathers.
-Today, the justice system tries create the best circumstances for a child, regardless of stereotypical roles.
-For help navigating through a child custody dispute, contact a child custody lawyer in Sacramento, CA for help.
+Today, the justice system tries to create the best circumstances for a child, regardless of stereotypical roles.
+For help navigating through a child custody dispute, contact a child custody lawyer in the greater Sacramento area for help.

 During child custody battles, the judge may assign full custody to one parent or divide custody between two parents.
 Many factors influence custody decisions, so seek legal counsel.
 A qualified Sacramento child custody attorney can fairly and fully present your side of the story.
-The team at Boyd Law is committed to protecting parents’ rights and the child’s best interests in custody-related proceedings.
+The team at Boyd Law is committed to protecting parents’ rights and the child’s best interests in custody-related and other family law proceedings.

 Determining Child Custody Arrangements

-All aspects of a divorce are determined on a case by case basis.
+All aspects of a divorce are determined on a case by case basis in California.
 No two families are alike, and the custody arrangements that make sense in one situation may not work for another.
 Factors commonly evaluated include:

 - Which parent has held the primary caregiving role

 - Environmental factors